My Bloody Valentine (film): Retrospective

-On the review aggregator website Rotten Tomatoes, My Bloody Valentine holds a 56% approval rating based on 25 reviews, with an average rating of 5.6/10.
-On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 46 based on 11 reviews, indicating "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, My Bloody Valentine holds a 56% approval rating based on 27 reviews, with an average rating of 5.7/10.
+On Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the film received an average score of 46 based on 5 reviews, indicating "mixed or average reviews".

 In a March 30, 2007 issue of Entertainment Weekly, the film was ranked 17 in a list of guilty pleasures, listed among such films as Dawn of the Dead and Escape from New York, and called "the most criminally underappreciated of the slasher genre".
-Popular filmmaker Quentin Tarantino called it his all-time favorite slasher film.
+Popular filmmaker Quentin Tarantino said it may his all-time favorite slasher film.
 In a retrospective assessment, film historian Adam Rockoff wrote that the film was "easily one of the best and most polished slasher films".

-In another retrospective assessment by scholar Jim Harper in his book Legacy of Blood: A Comprehensive Guide to Slasher Movies, he notes that the film distinguishes itself from other slashers by moving outside the "typical teen based scenario", instead focusing on a group of twenty-something adults in a working class community, and relying on a notable "atmosphere dread".
+In another retrospective assessment by scholar Jim Harper in his book Legacy of Blood: A Comprehensive Guide to Slasher Movies, he notes that the film distinguishes itself from other slashers by moving outside the "typical teen based scenario", instead focusing on a group of young adults in a working class community, and relying on a notable "atmosphere dread".